servactory/featury/README.md

 #### Basic class for your features

-For example, you use Flipper for features.
+For instance, assume that you are utilizing Flipper for managing features.
-In this case, the base class might look like this:
+In such scenario, the base class could potentially be structured as follows:

 ```ruby
 class ApplicationFeature < Featury::Base